 Much was good.
-The two of us became close, to the point where we wound up speaking on the phone almost every morning.
+The two of us became close, to the point where she called me almost every morning.
 She had a lot of free time, and I think I might have been her only client.
 We’d chat and chat: I knew about her grandchildren, her new boyfriend and his artistic pursuits, her love of music… and so much more that I’d never want to repeat.

 It could have been bliss.
 But it wasn’t.

 Deborah did send my manuscript to editors all over New York, but she didn’t have email: everything needed to happen over the phone.
 I know how I am and I’m quite certain publishing people are the same way: email is so much easier and less threatening; you don’t have to face people in real time and buck your mood up like you do with the phone.
 Very often, she never heard a thing from editors.
 I’m sure some of them looked at my manuscript and decided against it, but I’m also sure many put my stuff aside when they realized Deborah couldn’t be contacted in the usual way.
 Publishing is all about the quick communication, the fast deal, and Deborah wasn’t equipped to handle it.